yewstack/yew/website/docs/concepts/html/elements.md

 ```

 :::tip
-Event types are case sensitive and contain whitespaces.
+Event types are case sensitive and contain white spaces.

 If your application is not catching custom events then check that the
 event type matches the value in the `custom_event` attribute!